neurodroid/stimfit/doc/sphinx/manual/event_extraction.rst

 Extract exemplary events
 ------------------------

 We now use the bait example to fish some more large and isolate events.
-Choose "Analysis"->"Event detection"->"Template matching..." form the menu.
+Choose "Analysis"->"Event detection"->"Template matching..." from the menu.

     .. figure:: images/eventdetectionsettings.png